-Many times our residents come to us with only a few items packed in a trash bag.
+Many times residents on our campus arrive with only a few items packed in a trash bag.
 Some come to Maryhurst with nothing at all.

 As soon as a child arrives at Maryhurst’s campus, she receives a set of health & hygiene items, personal care products, and clothing.
 Entering residential care can be a difficult transition, and we do everything we can to make the experience of coming to Maryhurst comfortable and reassuring.